CompOmics/compomics.github.io/searchgui/_posts/2016-12-07-releasenotes.md

 **Changes in SearchGUI 3.2.2 (November 7.
 2016):**

-* BUG FIX: Fixed a big in the use of unspecific enzyme in the search settings dialog.
+* BUG FIX: Fixed a bug in the use of unspecific enzyme in the search settings dialog.

 * LIBRARY UPDATE: Updated utilities to version 4.8.6.